tegowski/BullseyeWrapper/README.md

 --cpuAvail [provide number of cpus available.
 Failing to set this may slow down the pipeline]

+--noAlign [Same as "all" mode, but skips alignment.
+Will still run deduplication]

 **Arguments for alignment with STAR**